jupyter/docker-stacks/docs/using/common.md

 By default, a container launched from any Jupyter Docker Stacks image runs a Jupyter Server with JupyterLab frontend.
 The container does so by executing a `start-notebook.sh` script.
-This script configures the internal container environment and then runs `jupyter lab`, passing any command line arguments received.
+This script configures the internal container environment and then runs `jupyter lab`, passing any command-line arguments received.

 This page describes the options supported by the startup script and how to bypass it to run alternative commands.